scode/droponoff/README.md

 ## Purpose

-`droponoff` exists to **make it safe to clean up Dropbox's leaked scratch files** that eat unbounded amount of disk space.
-Dropbox sometimes leaves behind `scratch_files` under its File Provider group container, and you shouldn't touch them while Dropbox is running.
-This tool provides a reversible way to stop Dropbox completely, verify it's off, and then remove those leftovers.
-(But again, this is entirely unsupported and risky.)
+`droponoff` serves two purposes:

+1. **Reversible Dropbox kill switch**: Completely disable Dropbox (processes, LaunchAgents, File Provider extensions) and later restore it to normal operation.
+Useful for any scenario where you need Dropbox fully stopped.

+2. **Recover disk space from leaked scratch files**: Dropbox can accumulate unbounded temporary files (`scratch_files`) under its File Provider group container that are never cleaned up.
+The `nuke-scratch` command deletes these files after verifying Dropbox is fully stopped.

 ## Installation